DFE-Digital/education-benchmarking-and-insights/data-pipeline/README.md

     poetry run python -m src.pipeline.main
     ```

-    Once the pipeline is running, start processing files placed in the `raw` container by adding the following message to the `data-pipeline-job-start` queue:
+    Once the pipeline is running, start processing files placed in the `raw` container by adding the following message to the `data-pipeline-job-default-start` queue:

     ```
     {"type":"default","year":<year>}